 According to Eric, “We were really grateful for finding you guys [WeatherPort]!
 Within 72 hours of learning that you had portable buildings in the sizes we needed in stock, we committed that we wanted them, and priority overnight delivery got the structures here the next day.
 They sat on our campus one day, and the next day they were being installed.
 We moved quickly on this.”

 When asked how the assembly of their WeatherPort outdoor dining and classroom structures went, Eric said that he outsourced the installation to an experienced contractor.
-“I have a very fantastic Associate Director of Facilities, but with all the other things related to COVID going on, I wasn’t able to allocate the personnel and time for the setup to be performed by us.”
+“I have a very fantastic Associate Director of Facilities.
+However, with all the things related to COVID going on, I wasn’t able to allocate the personnel and time for the setup.”

 Impact 360 Institute has been using the outdoor classroom structures and covered dining areas for a little over two months.
 When asked about the quality and overall experience of working with WeatherPort, Eric offered the following statement:

 “The outdoor structures are superior.
-The way that the vinyl straps extend down to the base and the fabric is stretched out makes the structures look very nice all the time.
+The vinyl straps extend to the base and the fabric, the stretch makes the structures look very nice.
 The fabric material is very thick and holds its shape.
 It’s a league of its own.
 You get what you pay for.
 They are not cheap, but it is quality, and you know it will last.
 We feel very confident that it will withstand the winds and the elements it is rated to stand against.”

 “Everything was consistent.
 The way that Carolyn (the WeatherPort building specialist) interacted with us, the payment processing, the fact that the documentation was so good — there were no surprises.
 You were consistently building your brand through each of those interactions and building our confidence.
 By the time the structures got here, and we got them up, we felt very good about our investment.
 Kudos to the WeatherPort Team!”

 Nearly 300 graduates have completed the Impact 360 Institute’s gap year program.
-These students come from all over the United States and internationally to attend and become motivated “changers” on college campuses and in life.
+Students come from the United States and internationally attended to become motivated “changers” on college campuses and in life.
 If you would like more information about the Impact 360 Institute and their gap year program, please use the following:

 For more information about outdoor classroom structures, covered dining areas, or custom designing an outdoor structure for your school, please contact a friendly WeatherPort building specialist using the following: